Arndtman/BoyoRPG/README.md

 Added BossTest for the (current) final boss, different music for different maps, and modified existing maps.
 *Quests/NPC interactions were backlogged to sprint 4 due to not meeting full done criteria (Framework is in place however)*

+===SPRINT 4=== (RELEASE 1)

+PATCH-042
+Finalized quest mechanics: killQuests, findQuests, and destinationQuests added.
+Quests give items on completion.
+NPC's are also finalized and spawn/despawn correctly.
+They also display their dialogue on screen and give quests.
+Added quest log to player paused menu.
+Added modifiable player stats based off equipped items.
+These stats are implemented on enemy mob/boss interactions.
+Added 3 boss phase arena mode in sunkenChapel.